AdobeDocs/real-time-cdp-collaboration.en/help/guide/home.md

 ## Identify audiences through trusted partners

 Publishers and advertisers can collaborate in a privacy-safe environment to match audiences, discover potential new customers, and maximize ad return on available inventory.
-The easy-to-use interface allows you to surface these audiences without relying on technical resources, connecting premium publishers and advertisers for data collaboration opportunities.
+The easy-to-use interface allows you to surface these audiences in a no-code environment, connecting premium publishers and advertisers for data collaboration opportunities.

 ## Scale reach and deliver cross-channel campaigns